Simultaneous Learning of Static and Dynamic Charges: Introduction

 Besides electric-field response, long-range electrostatics have already been incorporated in MLIPs using fixed charges \cite{bartok10a,deng19a}, ML-fitted surrogate charges such as Hirshfeld charges \cite{artrith11a,morawietz12a}, dipole-matching schemes \cite{yao18a}, or global charge-equilibration networks \cite{ko21a,dufils23a,li25a,gao24a}.
 Recently, differentiable Ewald summation frameworks \cite{cheng25a,loche_fast_2025} have enabled end-to-end charge learning, removing ambiguities in charge assignment \cite{gross02a,reed85a,hirshfeld77a}.
 A few recent studies attempt to combine long-range electrostatics with electric-field response, for example by deriving BECs from end-to-end learned internal charges \cite{zhong25a,kim25a}.
-However, these approaches rely on the assumption of homogeneous isotropic screening in the model connecting learned charges with BECs, which breaks down outside bulk systems as we will show in this work.
+These approaches generally assume homogeneous isotropic screening, which can provide decent qualitative behaviour in bulk systems but may fail in heterogeneous environments, limiting their applicability for general-purpose ML potentials.

 This breakdown raises a central open question: should static (effective) and dynamic (BEC) charges be learned together, constrained by their physical relationship, or treated as independent quantities?
-Here, we address this question by systematically comparing models that learn static and dynamic charges either independently or in coupled forms with isotropic, homogeneous screening, or environment-dependent screening factors.
-Using high-quality finite-field reference data for water clusters and bulk water, we critically compare different models in terms of accuracy and computational costs.
+Here, we address this question by systematically evaluating both coupled and uncoupled strategies in long-range ML architectures, including cases with environment-dependent screening, to clarify where and why homogeneous screening assumptions break down and how accuracy can be restored.
+We critically compare different models in terms of accuracy, interpretability, and computational cost, using high-quality finite-field reference data for bulk water as a prototypical polar liquid with well-characterized experimental reference data including IR spectra\cite{carlson20a} and water clusters.
+Water clusters are for example of direct scientific relevance as precursors of atmospheric ice-nucleating particles\cite{knopf_role_2018} and as models for aerosol droplets in the context of airborne pathogen transmission\cite{netz_mechanisms_2020}.